Ike Weir: 1886 arrival in Boston

-Having difficulty finding bouts in England, at the age of nineteen, he arrived in Boston on March 10, 1886, and won a three-round contest with Willie Snee.
+Having difficulty finding bouts in England, he arrived in Boston on March 10, 1886, at the age of nineteen, and won a three-round contest with Willie Snee.
 He would remain in the U.S. the rest of his life.
-In his next American battle in Boston on October 29, 1917, he put James Furman on the canvas in a surprising fifth-round technical knockout which allowed him to be matched with better known boxer Martin Burns on November fifth of the following week.
+In his next American battle in Boston on October 29, 1886, he put James Furman on the canvas in a surprising fifth-round technical knockout which allowed him to be matched with better known boxer Martin Burns on November 5th of the following week.
 He knocked out Burns in six difficult rounds in Boston.

 Mid professional boxing career

 Weir was known for his clever ducking and rapid countering, rather than a strong punch.
 He defeated a number of middleweights in his career, some outweighing him by as much as fifty pounds.